Ugocode/Workers_Retention/README.md

 An extensive Exploreratory Data Analysis was carried out to get the best features for my modeling

-Also I got insight with random forest feature importance to see the important features that help make my predictions
+Also I got insight with random forest feature importance to see the important features that help make my predictions.